Howardohyea/RadeonOverclocking/Radeon Overclocking.md

 ## Overclocking results

-At the end of the day, I settled with the following settings, the highest I can go without causing a Driver Timeout error:
+At the end of the day, I settled with the following settings, the highest I can go without causing a Driver Timeout error or 3DMark crashing:

 | Setting      | Value         |
 | ------------ | ------------- |